 - the lab techs conducting the test made a mistake.

-In some cases, a judge may give you a second chance to stay on probationary release as long as you have otherwise been compliant.
+In some cases, a judge may give you a second chance to stay on probationary release as long as you have otherwise been compliant.6

-You usually have to get prior approval from the court or your P.O. before you can leave the state, but it depends on the terms of your plea agreement.
+You may have to get prior approval from the court before you can leave the state, but it depends on the terms of your plea agreement and probation.
+Consult your attorney.7

-You can request to get off of probationary release early by filing a court motion showing “good cause.”6 Learn more in our article, How to apply for early termination of probation.
+You can request to get off of probationary release early by filing a court motion showing “good cause.”8 Learn more in our article, How to apply for early termination of probation in Colorado.

 For more in-depth information, refer to these scholarly articles: